shafihuzaib/hfeeds/README.md

 Features
 ========
 1. Create RSS Feeds for any web-page.
+2. Easy to use.
-2. Select upto 4 sections from a web-page to choose items for, even if the items have different pattern with respect to sections.
+3. Select upto 4 sections from a web-page to choose items for, even if the items have different pattern with respect to sections.